+audrey.korte@lee.net

-audrey.korte@lee.net CHETEK - The one-year anniversary of the deaths of police officers from Chetek and Cameron was marked Monday as dozens from the community turned out for the unveiling of the Officer Emily Breidenbach Memorial outside the Chetek Police Department.
-Emily Breidenbach, 32, of the Chetek Police Department, and with us," Chetek mayor Jeff Martin said during the unveiling.
-"But we're just so grateful for her service to our city and all the ways that Breidenbach she did so, from dancing with the kids to mak-ing our streets safer.
+CHETEK - The one-year anniversary of the deaths of police officers from Chetek and Cameron was marked Monday as dozens from the community turned out for the unveiling of the Officer Emily Breidenbach Memorial outside the Chetek Police Department.

+Emily Breidenbach, 32, of the Chetek Police Department, and Hunter Scheel, 23, of the Cameron Police Department, both died in the line of duty on April with us," Chetek mayor Jeff Martin said during the unveiling.
+"But we're just so grateful for her service to our city and all the ways that dancing with the kids to mak-ing our streets safer.
 We're just so grateful."